jerome-roeser/Golf-Handicap-Calculation/README.md

-# whs-calculation
+# The whs-calculation package
-calculate a golf player index according to the world handicap system from recorded golfshot scorecards
+The package aims at calculating a golf player index according to the world handicap system from scorecards recorded with the [popular golfshot](https://golfshot.com/) app.

-# how it will work
+# How it works
-1. The package will scrape your golshot account
+1. The package will scrape the scorecards saved with your golshot account
 2. An sqlite database will be created with all the holes you played
-3. A table summarizing your rounds and calculating your playing handicap (Index) based on your last 20 rounds will be generated
+3. A table summarizing your rounds and calculating your playing handicap (Index) based on your last 20 rounds will be generated (printed in the terminal)

-# instructions (if direnv & .env are setup)
+# Instructions (if direnv & .env are setup)
 Once the repository is cloned locally and the package is installed (with `make reinstall_package`)

 `cd` in the root directory of the repository and run the following `make` commands in your terminal